gatsbyjs/gatsby-ja/docs/docs/component-libraries.md

 One drawback of using component libraries is the additional complexity of cross-repository dependencies.

-For example, if a feature developer need to change a library component, that developer's workflow typically involves two pull requests; one to the component repository repo to make the changes, and one to the website repository to bump the component version.
+For example, if a feature developer need to change a library component, that developer's workflow typically involves two Pull Requests; one to the component repository repo to make the changes, and one to the website repository to bump the component version.

 ## Different versioning approaches